 Most night vision scopes can only be used after the sun goes down.
 If you want to make a seamless transition between daylight and nighttime shooting, it takes a special optic.
 We consider the X-Sight riflescope from ATN to be one of the best day/night optics on the market.

-Not only can you use this one scope for all your shooting needs, it also comes packed with extra features.
-You get adjustable magnification (5-20x), a 4K video recorder with built-in HD screen, and recoil activated recording so you can capture all the excitement of your hunts.
+Not only can you use this one scope for all your shooting needs, but it also comes packed with extra features.
+You get adjustable magnification (5-20x), a 4K video recorder with a built-in HD screen, and recoil-activated recording so you can capture all the excitement of your hunts.

 The NightShot Digital Night Vision Scope from Night Owl Optics is ideal for varmint hunting after the sun goes down.
 Perfect for picking off rats, rabbits, or larger hogs and coyotes at distances beyond 100 yards, this digital optic has a large FOV, 3x magnification, and sturdy, weatherproof construction.